marcinduma/WILCLD-2611/docs/LAB_access-RDP.md

 You will have access to Cisco Intersight GUI, where you will see  Kubernetes Clusters deployed On-Prem.
 In the end you will manage your application that will be deployed in 2 different environments.
 The infrastructure between On-prem and AWS is ready and functioning.
 In this lab you will see how to connect microservices together to make whole application work.
 Most of the tasks you will do from Linux Jumphost that is running on-premise.
 From there you will deploy components of your application in Kubernetes Cluster in AWS and on-prem.

-## 2. Cisco dCloud dashboard
+## 2. VPN connection to dCloud infrastructure

 The entire lab for the session is built using Cisco dCloud environment.
 Details of the session are provided in POD assigned to you.
 You will find there "Connect VPN" link which allow you connection to dCloud session.

-### VPN connection to dCloud infrastructure

-Once you get VPN credentials, open VPN client on CiscoLive PC or your own in case you use BYOD.
-Login to dCloud VPN network, once connected you can proceed.
+When you decide to use BYOD, please connect to VPN using provided credentials.

 ### Access session with RDP